Emy/crim/README.md

 If you have questions about Filo or encounter any issues with her, you can join [Filo's Discord Server](https://discord.gg/jmt2fTp) for support.

 ## Supported Commands
-Filo's commands are separated by 3 categories, which are __General Commands, Information Commands, and User Commands.__
+Filo's commands are separated by 4 categories, which are __General Commands, Information Commands, User Command, and Music Commands.__
-The default prefix for Filo is `!`.
+In order to use these commands, you must first type Filo's prefix, which by default is `!`.
 This can be changed to anything else by the user if nessesary.

 ### General Commands
 - `help/help [Command]`: Display a messages with all the available commands.
 It can also provide help by displaying options for a certain command.